Role of District Council

 Council is the legislative body representing the citizens of District of Stewart.
 Council provides leadership and establishes policies and priorities for the District of Stewart’s municipal government.
 It reviews and establishes budget levels for civic operations and capital expenditures.

 Council is comprised of the Mayor and six Councillors.
-All members of Council hold office for three-year terms.
+All members of Council hold office for four-year terms.
 The Mayor chairs meetings of Council and is an ex-officio member of all Council Committees and all bodies to which Council has the right to appoint members.

 Municipalities have the power of a natural person, the power to expropriate, and the power to establish and enforce bylaws.
 They are able to raise funds through property taxes and user fees, and borrow through the Municipal Finance Authority to pay for services and capital costs.